In-person event: El Prado Hotel, Palo Alto

 Investor Q&A: Expectations of IR teams during uncertainty in 2023

-During this open Q&A session, our panel of investors will address any concerns and questions you may have about the coming months.
+During this session, our panel of investors will address any concerns and questions you may have about the coming months.
 What do investors want from IR in a hybrid world?
 What are their predictions for the coming months?
 What do they want from companies during a downturn?
 Are investors tired of virtual events?
 What sectors are investors favouring going into 2023?
 What are the expectations around the depth and frequency of ESG communications?

-Closing remarks and summary
+Closing remarks and summary of action points

 Adam Frederick joined Morrow Sodali in June 2021 as Global President.
 In this role, Adam is responsible for leading the business and growth strategy with a priority focus on the US and Morrow Sodali’s global business lines including M&A/Activism and Debt Services.
 Adam most recently served as Co-founder and CEO at Samurai Data Analytics, where he led the firm’s launch and expansion of an award-winning, AI-driven, financial technology platform that provides proprietary data and analytics to global financial institutions.
 Prior to founding Samurai Data Analytics, Frederick was Head of Global Market Intelligence for Q4, Inc., where he led innovations in Big Data, AI, and Machine Learning and successfully grew revenue.
 As Co-Founder and CEO of Oxford Intelligence Partners, Frederick built an innovative FinTech and Advisory firm which was acquired by Q4.
 Prior to Oxford, Frederick was a Managing Director, Corporate Solutions, for Nasdaq and held leadership positions with Bloom Partners and Thomson Reuters.
 Adam holds a Bachelor of Science in finance from Miami University’s Richard T. Farmer School of Business.

-Vice president of investor relations
+SVP of investor relations and treasury

 Senior portfolio manager